 Key Takeaways

-U.S. Trade Representative Jamieson Greer stated that President Donald Trump aims to maintain stable trade relations with China during an upcoming meeting with President Xi Jinping next month.
-The focus will be on continuing access to Chinese rare earth minerals and addressing the trade deficit.
+President Donald Trump aims to maintain stable trade relations with China during his upcoming meeting with President Xi Jinping next month.
+The summit will focus on rare earth minerals and sustainable trade mechanisms.
+U.S. Trade Representative Jamieson Greer emphasized the importance of resolving issues at lower levels before they reach the leaders' meeting.

 The upcoming summit follows discussions involving rare earth minerals and potential mechanisms for sustainable trade between the two nations.
 According to TimesLIVE, Greer emphasized that the world's two largest economies have settled into a stable situation where the U.S. can access Chinese rare earths while maintaining substantial tariffs on Chinese goods.